nguyenletrongnhanofficial/golden_sneaker_flutter/README.md

 ```bash
 https://github.com/nguyenletrongnhanofficial/golden_sneaker_apis
 ```
 - Hmm... with render.com, if it's not used for a while, it will temporarily go offline until it's used again.
 So, I coded it in a way that if the program doesn't receive product data within 50 microseconds, it will retrieve the data I have stored within the program.
-I hope you will like my solution.
+I hope you will like my solution😇.

-## Thank you
+## Thank you🙏

 Thank you for taking the time to review my internship project.
 I am truly grateful for the opportunity to challenge myself with this assignment.
 I am hopeful that we will have future opportunities to collaborate, and I am honored to be part of the company's team, dedicating my skills to our common objectives.
 I express my heartfelt appreciation to you.